 \section{Abstract}

-The extensive memory footprint of pre-trained language models (PLMs) can hinder deployment in memory-constrained settings, such as cloud environments or on-device.
-PLMs use embedding matrices to represent extensive vocabularies, forming a large proportion of the model parameters.
-While previous work towards parameter-efficient PLM development has considered pruning parameters within the transformer layers, pruning the embedding matrix as part of fine-tuning or inference has yet to be explored.
-We first demonstrate that a significant proportion of the vocabulary remains unused in these scenarios.
-We then propose a simple yet effective approach that leverages this finding to minimize the memory footprint of the embedding matrix.
-We show that this approach provides substantial reductions in memory usage across a wide range of models and tasks.
-Notably, our approach maintains equivalent downstream task performance while allowing a more efficient use of compute resources.\footnote{We publicly release our implementation: \url{https://github.com/mlsw/dynamic-embedding-pruning}}
+The extensive memory footprint of language model (LM) fine-tuning poses a challenge for both researchers and practitioners.
+LMs use an embedding matrix to represent extensive vocabularies, forming a substantial proportion of the model parameters.
+While previous work towards memory-efficient fine-tuning has focused on minimizing the number of trainable parameters, reducing the memory footprint of the embedding matrix has yet to be explored.
+We first demonstrate that a significant proportion of the vocabulary remains unused during fine-tuning.
+We then propose a simple yet effective approach that leverages this finding to minimize memory usage.
+We show that our approach provides substantial reductions in memory usage across a wide range of models and tasks.
+Notably, our approach does not impact downstream task performance, while allowing more efficient use of computational resources.\footnote{\url{https://github.com/mlsw/partial-embedding-matrix-adaptation}}